-More broadly, I research municipal politics in China, with a particular interest in the role of leadership.
+My broader interest in Chinese municipal politics has also prompted a series of projects on the role of leadership.
 I have sought to evaluate the effect local leaders have on their jurisdictions through the study of municipal development policies, government land sales, budgeting, and--last but not least--personnel assignments.
 Working with Chen Hao, Cheng Cheng, Wang Yuhua, and Xu Changxin, I have created a dataset of all officials who have served in leadership positions in Shanxi 山西 province since the founding of the Communist Party in 1921.
 So far, we have a dataset of over 70,000 distinct officials, described in more detail in this draft paper.

-Along with Colleen Chiu-Shee, Nie Xuanyi, and Zhang Guanchi, I help organize the Urban China Workshop.
+Along with Nie Xuanyi and Zhang Guanchi, I help organize the Urban China Zoom Speaker Series.
 Before COVID, we used to meet in person in Boston.
 Now we meet on Zoom, with speakers from around the world.
 You can join our mailing list here.